-- data will be encrypted, and password protected. - device will be password protected. - device will be protected by up-to-date endpoint (anti-virus) software - data will be securely deleted from the device, in line with academy policy (below) once it has been transferred or its use is complete.
+- data will be encrypted, and password protected. - device will be password protected.
+(Be sure to select devices that can be protected in this way) - device will be protected by up-to-date endpoint (anti-virus) software - data will be securely deleted from the device, in line with academy policy (below) once it has been transferred or its use is complete.